KenKundert/networth/README.rst

     downloaded from iexcloud.io.
 This dictionary takes the same fields as *cryptocompare*.

+    To avoid caching issues it is recommended that *iexcloud* files be placed in the shared *config* file if multiple profiles need it.

 metals api:
     A dictionary containing information about precious metals prices that are to be downloaded from metals-api.com.
 This dictionary takes the same fields as *cryptocompare*.

+    To avoid caching issues it is recommended that *metals* files be placed in the shared *config* file if multiple profiles need it.

 estimated value overrides file:
     A path to a file of *estimated_value* overrides.
 Give as a NestedText file